-Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket
+Famous Moderate Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket

-The Turkish-rebel invasion of the ethnic Kurdish Afrin pocket in Syria is not going well.
+The Turkish-rebel invasion of the Kurdish-held Afrin pocket in Syria is not going well.
 Just days ago the Turkish military suffered its worst day yet with eight dead.

 Six of those were killed when one of its German-made Leopard 2 tanks was hit by an anti-tank missile (a Russian Konkurs) which detonated its ammunition.
 The explosion which followed was so large another soldier nearby was killed along the entire five-man crew.